gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ## Prerequisites

 The lab assumes you understand the content from [Lab 1: Secure, Build, Deploy and Debug your first Azure Sphere High-Level Application with Visual Studio](../Lab_1_Visual_Studio_and_Azure_Sphere/README.md)

+---

+## Introduction to the Learning Path Labs

+There are a number of Learning Path libraries that support these labs.
+These Learning Path C functions are prefixed with **lp_**, typedefs and enums are prefixed with **LP_**.

+The Learning Path libraries are open source and contributions are welcome.

+The Learning Path libraries are built from the [Azure Sphere Samples](https://github.com/Azure/azure-sphere-samples) and aim to demonstrate best practices.

+The Learning Path libraries are **not** part of the official Azure Sphere libraries or samples.

+---

 ## Supported browsers for Azure IoT Central